Massad/gin-boilerplate/README.md

 If you have any question or need help, drop a message at [https://gitter.im/Massad/gin-boilerplate](https://gitter.im/Massad/gin-boilerplate)

+## Credit

+The implemented JWT inspired from this article: [Using JWT for Authentication in a Golang Application](https://www.nexmo.com/blog/2020/03/13/using-jwt-for-authentication-in-a-golang-application-dr) worth reading it, thanks [Victor Steven](https://www.nexmo.com/blog/author/victor-steven)

 ---

 ## License

 (The MIT License)

 Permission is hereby granted, free of charge, to any person obtaining